khudgins/documentation/on-premise/requirements/software.rst

 Software
 --------

-enStratus leverages several open-source technologies as part of the overall cloud management solution.
+Enstratius leverages several open-source technologies as part of the overall cloud management solution.

-Use of these technologies is **required** for installing and running the enStratus cloud management software.
+Use of these technologies is **required** for installing and running the Enstratius cloud management software.

-The installation and configuration of these components is handled by the configuration management installation service provided by enStratus.
+The installation and configuration of these components is handled by the configuration management installation service provided by Enstratius.

 Operating System
 ~~~~~~~~~~~~~~~~

-enStratus installation requires the Linux operating system.
+Enstratius installation requires the Linux operating system.
 Supported distributions
 include:

 * Ubuntu 10.04, 12.04 LTS